L1nuxOne/ADE-Workbench/README.md

 - Rust check: `npm run tauri:check`
 - CI runs these Node and Rust checks on pushes and pull requests.

+## Run a flow (preview-only)

+Use the Flows pane in the app to experiment with bundled flows without executing them.
+Edit the inputs, click **Preview** to resolve the commands, then **Copy** and run them manually in your terminal.

 ## Continuous Integration

 The project relies on a GitHub Actions workflow to verify changes.
 Each run performs the following steps: